pytest-dev/pytest-bdd/README.rst

 ----------

 Test setup is implemented within the Given section.
-Even though these steps are executed imperatively to apply possible side-effects, pytest-bdd is trying to benefit of the PyTest fixtures which is based on the dependency injection and makes the setup more declarative style.
+Even though these steps are executed imperatively to apply possible side-effects, pytest-bdd-ng is trying to benefit of the PyTest fixtures which is based on the dependency injection and makes the setup more declarative style.